October 2025 - Colorado State University, USA

 Workshops

 Workshops will be offered concurrently (you may only attend one), both in-person and online 20-21 October 2025, approximately 09:00-17:00.
+Coffee breaks and lunch provided.
 Please bring your own laptop.
 We will contact you the week before the workshop to make sure you have the required software.

 Travel